 Interesting Facts about the Mallard Duck

 There are many fascinating facts about the duck and its habits.
-A few of the interesting and amazing facts about this species of duck is given as follows.
+A few of the interesting and amazing facts about this species of duck is given here.

-- Being omnivorous in food habits, the diet of this fowl consists of aquatic plants, seeds, tender stems, leaves etc. In the absence of food, these ducks feed on insects, crustaceans, mollusks, fish eggs and snails.
+Being omnivorous, the diet of this fowl consists of aquatic plants, seeds, tender stems, leaves etc. These ducks also feed on insects, crustaceans, fish eggs and snails.
 Domesticated ducks can be fed grains, oats, barley, and spinach.

 These dabbling ducks are migratory in nature and have the longest migration period, usually beginning in summer and ending in early winter season, when compared to other migratory birds.
 During the harsh winter season, the birds migrate to places that are warmer and go back to their original habitat once the climate returns to normal.

 Just like other migratory birds, these ducks have a keen sense of direction and can recognize their marked territory from far.

 This waterfowl can easily adapt itself to any environment.
 Hence these ducks can also be spotted roaming fearlessly near human habitation.